jookebawx/hash-id/README.md

     - index.html: The main file to open in a web browser.

 3. MetaMask Configuration:
-    - Open MetaMask and connect to the desired Ethereum network (e.g., Ropsten Testnet).
+    - Open MetaMask and connect to the desired Ethereum network (in this case Sepolia Testnet).

 4. Running the Application:
    - Open index.html in a web browser.